bankaboy/AutoGen-Practice/README.md

-Learning how to use AutoGen framework developed my Microsoft [A programming framework for agentic AI](https://github.com/microsoft/autogen)
+Learning how to use AutoGen framework developed my Microsoft: [A programming framework for agentic AI](https://github.com/microsoft/autogen)